tguild/vehicle_signal_specification/docs-gen/content/rule_set/overlay.md

 ### Scenarios for using Overlays

-The standard catalogue is specified within COVESA and defines a common view of the major attributes, sensors and actuators of vehicles.
+The standard catalog is specified within COVESA and defines a common view of the major attributes, sensors and actuators of vehicles.
 This is used in many different scenarios, protocols and environments.
 Additional meta data might be required for data-governance, -quality or -sources.
 The instantiation of branches might not fit your vehicle.
-Proprietrary signals might be needed for extending the specification for your own use-cases.
+Proprietary signals might be needed for extending the specification for your own use-cases.
 Up to now you were on your own in these scenarios.
 Overlays give you the chance to change and modify the standard catalog in a standardized way.